Inheritech/bad-segment-counter/README.md

 ## How to use
 Just run and to change the initial count, step, or time between steps just change the constructor of the Counter component

+Note: Before running you have to compile the main.jsx to main.js